 Our supporters and our partners are the keys to our success.
 Without the support of thousands of Australians who contribute through their donations or their time as volunteers we wouldn't be able to achieve what we have.

-Our founder, Dr Bob Brown, started Bush Heritage.
+Dr Bob Brown created Bush Heritage Australia.
 “I was walking in Tasmania’s Liffey Valley on a sunny day in 1990 when I made a decision that began the journey we now know as Bush Heritage Australia...
 I was walking high above two beautiful bush blocks that had come up for sale and that logging companies were keen to buy...
 I thought about what might happen if someone didn’t protect that land."

 An independent, committed Board of Directors oversees the organisation, headed by President Chris Grubb and Vice-President/Treasurer Nick Burton Taylor.